Scenario Creation

 Any scenario set as public will go through our review team to ensure it complies with our rules.
 If we find flaws or issues with your scenario, we will decline it from being publicized and require you to make changes before submitting it for review again.
 After editing, the scenario will be reviewed again.

-Private scenarios are not reviewed by our team but the same rules still apply.
-Your account is at risk of getting banned if we find content that violates our .
+Private scenarios are not reviewed by our team, but the same rules still apply.
+Your account is at risk of getting banned if we find content that violates our terms of service.